marknotton/Window-Resize/readme.md

 ```

 # Usage:
-If only one breakpoint paramenter is passed (in the example: 500), the resize function will
+If only one breakpoint parameter is passed (in the example: 500), the resize function will
 call from the set number and anything above (100%)

 ```